 Rescue Vintage, if not for the chalkboard sign sitting loudly on the sidewalk, is easy to miss for the everyday Ossington passer-by.
 Though hidden by well-kept hedges, the storefront is only a few steps away.
 A set of stairs and a picturesque mini patio later, I find myself right inside a cozy womenswear boutique.

 The white walls open up to exposed brick supporting shelves and hang bars.
 Decorative elements like the old-school Singer sewing machine and the heart-shaped velvet chair are also used as display units.

 No doubt intimate, only the most pristine of luxury vintage pieces make their way onto Rescue's sparsely filled racks.
 A framed sign visible from all areas of the store warns customers to "Please handle with care."

-But, in addition to her yellow-tagged vintage collection, Renee also carries notable contemporary lines marked with white tags.
+But, in addition to the yellow-tagged vintage collection, the store also carries notable contemporary lines marked with white tags.
 Super soft basics by Three Dots and tasteful dresses by Pinkyotto offered in a full size range make up a part of the stock.

 Photos by Jesse Milns